 Bryant was a member of the Alberta Firearms Advisory Committee.
 She served as the secretary of the Alberta Arms and Cartridge Collectors Association for the past 16 years and is the president of the Military Collectors Club of Canada.
 Bryant was an associate professor with the Haskayne School of Business at the University of Calgary on national and international business.

-As Chief Firearms Officer, Bryant will demonstrate that public safety and a flourishing firearms community are mutually complementary goals.
+As Chief Firearms Officer (CFO), Bryant demonstrates that public safety and a flourishing firearms community are mutually complementary goals.
 She will ensure that we preserve for future generations a firearms heritage that reflects Alberta’s values of safety, responsibility and respect for individual rights.

-A major part of Alberta’s Chief Firearms Officer’s role is to help bond Alberta’s law-abiding firearms community together.
-The ACFO will have a strong presence in Alberta, connecting with stakeholders across the province to explain how the office advocates for law-abiding firearms owners and focus on safety.
+A major part of CFO Bryant’s role is to help bond Alberta’s law-abiding firearms community together.
+Bryant has a strong presence in Alberta, connecting with stakeholders across the province to explain how the office advocates for law-abiding firearms owners and focus on safety.

 Connect with Alberta’s Chief Firearms Office: